Snowflake-Labs/terraform-provider-snowflake/docs/resources/stage_grant.md

 ### Required

 - `database_name` (String) The name of the database containing the current stage on which to grant privileges.
-- `schema_name` (String) The name of the schema containing the current stage on which to grant privileges.

 ### Optional